Denis Halliday

-Denis J. Halliday (born c.1941) is an Irish diplomat.
-He was the United Nations Humanitarian Coordinator in Iraq from 1 September 1997 until 1998, and earlier the Deputy Resident Representative to Singapore of the United Nations Development Programme.
+Denis J. Halliday (born c.1941) is an Irish diplomat who served as the United Nations Humanitarian Coordinator in Iraq from 1 September 1997 until 1998.
+He had served earlier as the Deputy Resident Representative to Singapore of the United Nations Development Programme.

+Education and early career

+Halliday graduated from Trinity College, Dublin, with a MA in Economics, Geography and Public Administration.
+He spent a year in Kenya as a Quaker volunteer from 1962 to 1963, before joining United Nations in 1964.